MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/kubernetes-codeless.md

 | Node.js  | Manual instrumentation |
 | Java     | Autoinstrumentation    |

-#### How do I ensure that I am using the latest and most secure versions of Azure Monitor OpenTelemetry Distro?
+#### How do I ensure I'm using the latest and most secure versions of Azure Monitor OpenTelemetry Distro?

-Vulnerabilities detected in Azure Monitor OpenTelemetry Distro are prioritized, fixed, and released in the next version.
-AKS autoinstrumentation injects the latest version of Azure Monitor OpenTelemetry Distro into your application pods every time your deployment is changed or restarted.
-For deployments that have not been touched for a long time, AzMon Distro will eventually become vulnerable.
-Any update to the deployment or a restart will ensure that the latest version of the Distro is being used.
+Vulnerabilities detected in the Azure Monitor OpenTelemetry Distro are prioritized, fixed, and released in the next version.

+AKS autoinstrumentation injects the latest version of the Azure Monitor OpenTelemetry Distro into your application pods every time your deployment is changed or restarted.

+The OpenTelemetry Distro can become vulnerable on deployments that aren't changed or restarted for extended periods of time.
+For this reason, we suggest updating or restarting deployments weekly to ensure a recent version of the Distro is being used.

 ## Troubleshooting